truemark/autoalarm/README.md

 OpenSearch domains, SQS queues, and Target Groups.
 The system is fully event-driven, dynamically responding to state and tag changes across these resources.

+### Special Considerations:
+- **Alerting**: If you are not a customer of the Truemark Enterprise Operations Center, you will need to configure Alarm notification routing via SNS or other custom integrations.

 ## Deployment Process
 ### Prerequisites